 Making An Appointment

 To schedule an appointment with one of our counselors, you can call 401-254-3124 or stop in the Center.
 Either way, a staff member at the front desk will assist you in making an appointment.
 You can also call us or stop in to cancel or reschedule an appointment.
-The Counseling Center is located in the Center for Student Development building, which is near Cedar Hall.
+The Counseling Center is located on the 2nd floor in the Center for Student Development building, which is near Cedar Hall.

 Our hours during the academic year are from 8:30AM to 5:00PM, Monday through Friday, on non-holidays.
 You will be asked to complete a set of forms prior to your first appointment.